-2. Delivering bare minimum
+2. Delivering a bare minimum

 It is easy to do just what is expected of you but that is what everyone else is also doing.
 Going the extra mile won’t take that much time and leaves your client satisfied and feeling that they are getting value for their money.

-This doesn’t have to be big gestures but can be something as easy as the way that you deliver your work or providing them with something they might need in future.
+This doesn’t have to be big gestures but can be something as easy as the way that you deliver your work or providing them with something they might need in the future.
 For example, offer a shared folder or USB backup of all the photos you took of them.

 Client service is an important component in a business and will make you stand out in a very competitive market.
-Successfully identifying opportunities where you can add value in the project will turn your clients into long-term customers.
+Successfully identifying opportunities where you can add value to the project will turn your clients into long-term customers.

 3. Ignoring your client

 Sometimes while you are busy you simply forget to check your emails, other times you might actually be ignoring your clients on purpose.
-As a freelancer, you don’t have to be on your emails 24/7.
+As a freelancer in Dubai, you don’t have to be on your emails 24/7.
 Distractions such as emails have proven to be disruptive to your work process but you need to check your emails at least two to three times a day.
 If a client emails you, at the very least acknowledge on the same day that you have received the email.

 It is important to stay in touch with your clients and let them know what is going on.
-Simply ignoring your clients or not getting back to them in a timely manner will damage your relationship and can even put future work with at risk.
+Simply ignoring your clients or not getting back to them in a timely manner will damage your relationship and can even put future work at risk.
 Allocate a set time daily to answer emails if you frequently forget to read your emails.
 Over time you will get to know your clients and learn who needs a bit more frequent communication.
 Adapting to this will greatly help you improve your customer experience.